Harry J. Haiselden

 Harry John Haiselden (March 16, 1870 – June 18, 1919) was an American physician and the Chief Surgeon at the German-American Hospital in Chicago, Illinois.
 Haiselden gained notoriety in 1915, when he refused to perform needed surgery for children born with severe birth defects and allowed the babies to die, in an act of eugenics.
+The film The Black Stork was made by him, about him, and starred him.

 Biography

-He was born on March 16, 1870, in Plano, Illinois, to George W. Haiselden and Elizabeth Dickey.
+Haiselden was born on March 16, 1870, in Plano, Illinois, to George W. Haiselden and Elizabeth Dickey.
 George Haiselden was a painter before he disappeared from public record.
 Haiselden rarely mentioned his father, but was extremely close to his mother.
 In 1893 he graduated from the University of Illinois College of Medicine.
 From 1893 to 1906, Haiselden served as Christian Fenger's resident at the German Hospital.
 In 1896 when Fenger opened the German-American Hospital, Haiselden became his assistant until Fenger's death in 1902 when Haiselden assumed the position of Chief Surgeon and Hospital president.
-The same year he joined Fenger at the German-American Hospital, Haiselden opened the Bethesda Industrial Home for Incurables.
+The same year he joined Fenger at the German-American Hospital (renamed Grant Hospital during WWI), Haiselden opened the Bethesda Industrial Home for Incurables.
 Little is known about this institution, but Haiselden later became an outspoken opponent of institutionalization of the mentally ill.
 His experience with the Illinois State Institution for the Feebleminded in Lincoln, Illinois, exposed him to the horrors of institutionalization and would later help justify his decision to let deformed infants die rather than grow up to become institutionalized themselves.
-Haiselden never married but did become a father to two adopted children, Dorothy Riggs and Beulah Hope Wesley, who had been abandoned at Haiselden's hospital.
+Haiselden never married but did adopt two children, Dorothy Riggs and Beulah Hope Wesley, who had been abandoned at Haiselden's hospital.